COVID-19 and pregnancy

 Are women with COVID-19 separated from their babies at birth?

-What are maternity health care workers doing to protect mothers and babies?
+What are maternity healthcare workers doing to protect mothers and babies?

-Maternity health care workers are doing everything they can to keep mothers and babies safe during this challenging time.
-This includes temperature measurements and screening for all hospital visitors and staff, and increased hygiene measures.
-Hospital visitor rules have changed reduce the number of people coming in and outâ this is to protect you, your loved ones, and your health care providers.
+Maternity healthcare workers are doing everything they can to keep mothers and babies safe during this challenging time.
+This includes increased hygiene measures and personal protective equipment such as face masks.
+Some of your antenatal consultations might also be via telephone or video, rather than in person, to limit possible exposure.
+This is to protect you, your loved ones, and your healthcare providers.

 Other helpful links